 Basically you should have no problem getting a taxi here in Singapore as our transportation infrastructure is pretty sound and taxis are plentiful especially at the airport because of the extra surcharge the drivers can obtain only from the airport into town.
 This minimal surcharge (just a few extra dollars) is added to your total fare.

 Have a pleasant stay here and leave with happy memories.
-Remember to tell your friends, colleagues and relatives about our beautiful garden city. almost 8 years ago
+Remember to tell your friends, colleagues and relatives about our beautiful garden city. about 8 years ago

 I fly to Singapore frequently and always arrive well after midnight.
 There is never a problem getting a taxi.
 The queue is just beyond customs after you collect your bags.